megagonlabs/opiniondigest/README.md

 }
 ```

-Use the following command to aggregate opinions:
+Use the following command to aggregate opinion extractions:
 ```
 $ python src/aggregate.py \
   config/aggregate_{a_name}.json \